Zeyadmosalem/Graduation/README.md

 # Arabic-BIRD: Schema-Enriched Arabic Extension of the BIRD Text-to-SQL Benchmark

 ## Overview
 This repository introduces **Arabic-BIRD**, a schema-enriched Arabic extension of the BIRD Text-to-SQL benchmark.
-The aim is to advance research in **cross-lingual semantic parsing** and provide a high-quality Arabic resource for the NLP community.
-The work contributes: (1) a **new Arabic Text-to-SQL dataset**, (2) a **reproducible methodology** for schema-aware multilingual dataset construction, and (3) an **extension of BIRD** with enriched schema context to improve model grounding.
+The aim is to advance research in **cross-lingual semantic parsing** and provide a high-quality Arabic dataset for Text-to-SQL tasks.

 This release targets research in **multilingual Text-to-SQL**, **semantic parsing**, **schema linking**, and **cross-lingual generalization**.